Robert Yerkes

 Robert Mearns Yerkes (/ˈjɜrkiːz/; May 26, 1876 – February 3, 1956) was an American psychologist, ethologist, eugenicist and primatologist best known for his work in intelligence testing and in the field of comparative psychology.

 Yerkes was a pioneer in the study both of human and primate intelligence and of the social behavior of gorillas and chimpanzees.
 Along with John D. Dodson, Yerkes developed the Yerkes–Dodson law relating arousal to performance.

 As time went on, Yerkes began to propagate his support for eugenics in the 1910s and 1920s.
-His works are largely considered biased toward outmoded racialist theories by modern academics.
+His works are largely considered by modern academics to be biased toward outmoded racialist theories.

 He also served on the board of trustees of Science Service, now known as Society for Science & the Public, from 1921 to 1925.
 He was elected to the American Academy of Arts and Sciences in 1915, the United States National Academy of Sciences in 1923, and the American Philosophical Society in 1936.